-We sought information on additional patient important outcomes including quality of life, improvement in functioning, caregiver impact, brain fog, sedation & somnolence, anticholinergic side effects, gynecomastia, galactorrhea, and low libido.
+We sought information on additional patient important outcomes including quality of life, improvement in functioning, caregiver impact, brain fog, sedation & somnolence, anticholinergic side effects, gynecomastia (breast tissue enlargement), galactorrhea (milk leaking from nipples), and low libido (sex drive).
 These outcomes were not consistently reported across the trials (Supplement Table D3.6) and therefore we were unable to make any indirect comparisons.
-Extrapyramidal symptoms and prolactin elevation were more commonly reported, and the comparisons are described below.
+Extrapyramidal symptoms (unintentional muscle movements) and prolactin elevation were more commonly reported, and the comparisons are described below.